 What Influences Teen Addiction

 Drug use is common among teenagers.
 By late adolescence, one study published in the Archives of General Psychiatry showed that as many as 78 percent of teens have abused alcohol and over 40 percent have used other drugs.
-No teenager is immune to the possibility of becoming an addict at this impressionable and developmentally risky time of his or her lives.
+No teenager is immune to the possibility of becoming a person with substance use disorder at this impressionable and developmentally risky time of his or her lives.

 Addiction has no single cause, but rather is the result of a combination of factors that influence and therefore increase the possibility of substance abuse.
 Many commonly known risk factors for developing addiction include family history of substance abuse, physical or mental traumas, impulsive behavior disorders and having friends who are experimenting with drugs or alcohol.
 Other important factors are not so obvious and perhaps contribute to the growing problem of teenage substance abuse and addiction.